DanielMajer24/Porfolio-of-Work/README.md

 # Daniel Majer Portfolio
-A list of my completed projects over the last 2 and a half years.
+Below is a sample of my completed projects over the last 2 and a half years.

 # Machine Learning Projects
 ## [Project 1: Supervised Classification Task](https://danielmajer24.github.io/Wine-Classification/)